Others Symptoms and Problems in the car

 What can make your car sound like an airplane taking off?

-There are various possible reasons your car engine might sounds like an airplane taking off.
-A loud roar which comes in a stark burst is not common to most passenger cars.
+There are various possible reasons your car engine might sound like an airplane taking off.
+A loud roar that emerges in a sudden burst is not common to most passenger cars.
 If you are driving a superfast racing car such as a Ferrari or Lamborghini, then it is possible the jet engine sound is simply a powerful car you are not used to.
 However, if you are in a Ferrari and aren't aware of its power, maybe you should be driving something more modest.

 If your car sounds like a jet engine in stops and starts rather than one continuous noise, it's possible you have a leak in the exhaust.
-A hole in the exhaust system can take noises which are coming from the engine and make them louder.
-This is because the muffler or even DPF in a diesel engine are faulty.
-I you catch this in time, it can be fixed fairly easily, but it will depend on the actual cause of the airplane noise.
+A hole in the exhaust system can amplify noises from the engine and make them louder.
+This is because the muffler or even DPF in a diesel engine could be faulty.
+If you catch this in time, it can be fixed fairly easily, but it will depend on the actual cause of the airplane noise.
 Mechanics can fit new exhaust pipes relatively easily.

 These repairs are not too costly unless you have added new parts to your exhaust.
 Most commonly, the price ranges from about $100 to $600.
 Some vehicles have been modified, however.
-In these cases you may need more work and more expensive parts to fix the problem.
+In these cases, you may need more work and more expensive parts to fix the problem.
 Make sure to ask your mechanic about pricing.
+Additionally, ensuring regular maintenance can prevent such issues altogether.

-If the problem is to do with the catalytic converter or exhaust, you should be able to fix it fairly easily.
+If the problem is related to the catalytic converter or exhaust, you should be able to fix it fairly easily.
 If the problem is a DPF in a diesel engine, then replacement might be more expensive.
+It should be noted that neglecting these issues could lead to larger, costlier problems down the line.

 Aftermarket parts and engine problems

 Many mechanics have to deal with these problems on a regular basis.
 Some say that the airplane noises coming from your car could be an aftermarket part issue.
-An aftermarket part is any car-part which has been added to the car, but is not made by the company's original manufacturer.
-While many parts can be used on various cars, some makes and models need more specific parts.
-Aftermarket parts may work in the short term, but they may not be ideal for your car.
+An aftermarket part is any car part which has been added to the car but is not made by the company's original manufacturer.
+While many parts can be used on various cars, some makes and models require more specific parts.
+Aftermarket parts may work in the short term, but they may not be ideal for your car's long-term health.

 Why Does my Car Sound Like an Airplane? - Aftermarket parts and engine problems